HP-dufeng/notification-server/README.md

 The project consists of multiple folders.
 - __core__ - contains domain packages that contain some intricate business-logic.
 - __application__ - contains micro services.
--__inmem__ - contains in-memory implementations for the repositories found in the domain packages.
+- __inmem__ - contains in-memory implementations for the repositories found in the domain packages.
 - __cmd__ - contains commands that used to start services.

 The application folder consists of three micro services.